 Recommended Best Computerized Telescopes Individually Reviewed

-Due to the Astro-Fi 102’s small aperture and long focal length, you’re not going to be viewing much in the way of deep-sky objects – the brightest nebulae and open star clusters won’t fit in the field, and the scope is too small to view most planetary nebulae, globular clusters, and galaxies in detail.
+Due to the Astro-Fi 102’s small aperture and long focal length, you’re not going to be able to view much in the way of deep-sky objects—the brightest nebulae and open star clusters won’t fit in the field, and the scope is too small to view most planetary nebulae, globular clusters, and galaxies in detail.
 However, the setup is very portable, and this telescope doesn’t need collimation, so it’s definitely worth considering.

 2. Celestron Astro-Fi 130 – Choice in $600 range

 The Astro-Fi 130 not only boasts 130mm (5.1”) of aperture at a fast focal ratio of f/5, but it also comes with a 2” focuser.
-This focuser allows you to use 2” eyepieces (sold separately) which can bring the scope’s field of view up to nearly 4 degrees – that’s 8 times the width of the full Moon!
+This focuser allows you to use 2” eyepieces (sold separately), which can bring the scope’s field of view up to nearly 4 degrees – that’s eight times the width of the full Moon!
 A wide-field telescope like the Astro-Fi 130 is great for deep-sky observing.
-The Astro-Fi mount is more stable than the NexStar SLT mount which preceded it and can be controlled via your phone or tablet with the free SkyPortal app or the SkySafari app.
+The Astro-Fi mount is more stable than the NexStar SLT mount that preceded it and can be controlled via your phone or tablet with the free SkyPortal app or the SkySafari app.

 However, there are some compromises that are expected from a 130mm GoTo in this price range.
 First, the inexpensive rack-and-pinion focuser means it’s hard to focus at high power.
 Second, the scope’s f/5 focal ratio means it suffers from coma at the edge of the field of view (particularly with wide-field 2” eyepieces) and inexpensive eyepieces such as the included 25mm and 9mm Kellners (26x and 72x) will not perform well even near the center of the field.
 So when buying the Astro-Fi 130, save some money for a few medium to high-quality eyepieces – you won’t regret it.

-The Celestron NexStar 5SE (“Special Edition”) is a Schmidt-Cassegrain with heritage going back to the original Celestron C5 introduced in the early 1970s.
+The Celestron NexStar 5SE (“Special Edition”) is a Schmidt-Cassegrain with a heritage going back to the original Celestron C5, introduced in the early 1970s.